 The story for this post is Journey of Hope Pt.
 4

 I won an Emmy for this documentary.
-Journey of Hope is a story of a man with Parkinson’s disease.
-Scott Orr decides to undergo a life changing brain surgery to help control the tremors associated with parkinsons.
+The journey of Hope is the story of a man with Parkinson’s disease.
+Scott Orr decides to undergo life-changing brain surgery to help control the tremors associated with Parkinson’s.
 I’m just going to use part 4 for this post.

 When I edited this documentary I worked where real music is allowed.
 I used the soundtrack to Erin Brockovich.
 This is the only soundtrack I used for the entire documentary.
 By using the same music from the same source and same composer the entire documentary felt connected.

 Don’t have the ability to use real music?
 Search HARD through your library to find music that works.
 I edited another documentary for the Discovery Channel called After Obesity, The Final Cut

 I found a disc with music from one composer that had an extremely similar feel to the Erin Brockovich soundtrack.
 I created a feel for this documentary as well as using one composer.

 If you can use popular music I recommend using something that’s not too mainstream or current.
 I’ll use popular music that you don’t recognize immediately.
 The reason I do this is music usually attaches itself to people on some emotional level.
 I don’t want people to come into one of my stories with a pre-convinced emotion.
 I want them to gain their own emotional attachment to my story.